aws-samples/aws-transit-gateway-static-route-automation/README.md

 ## SAM Deployment Walkthrough
 1. Confirm you completed all prerequisites listed above
 2. Clone or Download this repository into your local machine
-3. Follow instructions below to build a sam project:
+3. Follow instructions below to build a sam project.

+!!
+Make sure you're deploying the template into us-west-2 (Oregon) AWS Region.
+That's where all the TGW Network Manager Events appear by default.

 To build project:
 ```